Exercise 01 comprises three small Python programs you will complete the implementation of:

 Before you attempt to write this program you are encouraged to write down the steps you would take to calculate the number of days remaining yourself.
 Try and derive a series of formulaic steps, broken down step-by-step, before you attempt to write this as a Python program.

-In your program you will need to convert between int and float and back again in some places.
-When you convert from float back to an int, please use the built-in round function.
+and back again in some places.
+When you convert from float

 Requirements

-Choose meaningful variable names (not just x, y, z, x1, x2, etc) that are descriptive of their purpose.
-For example, if you were writing a weather program and had a variable that represented the current temperature outside, choosing a name like current_temperature is significantly easier to understand than a name like z.
+, etc) that are descriptive of their purpose.
+For example, if you were writing a weather program and had a variable that represented the current temperature outside, choosing a name like current_temperature

 Break your solution down into steps where necessary to avoid single lines of code becoming overly complex and obtuse.